DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 When Financial utilities parameter **Enable modern bank reconciliation extensions** is set to _Yes_, the Finance Utilities button **Copy matching rule** is hidden (will be deprecated in future).
 The additional Finance Utilities fields for the new Modern bank reconciliation actions have been added the std's **Duplicate** button.

+### Field format

+Pre-modern bank reconciliation Finance Utilities functionality **Field format** hasn't been added as extension to Modern bank reconciliation. <br>

+Standard: The Operator **In** in **Step 2: Match open invoices** can be used to find the Customer account, Reference or Invoice within a bank statement field. <br>
+For example, finding invoice 'INV033718' in 'XXX INV033718 YYY'.

 # Processing